Sawai Madhopur: Urban Growth and the Railway (Early 20th Century)

-The Sawai Madhopur Lodge, now a hotel, survives as a relic of the days of tiger hunting from the colonial India.
-The lodge was built in 1936 by Maharaja Man Singh II (1912 – 1971) and used as a hunting lodge until his death.
-The two-storey crescent-shaped building is constructed with a long verandah.
-Queen Elizabeth II of England visited the lodge in January 1961.
-The former US President, Bill Clinton, along with his family, also visited Ranthambore, Sawai Madhopur on 24 March 2000.
+The Sawai Madhopur Lodge—now a heritage hotel—was constructed in 1936 by Maharaja Sawai Man Singh II (r.
+1922–1949) as a royal hunting retreat.
+The two-storey crescent-shaped building with its distinctive long verandah hosted Queen Elizabeth II during her state visit to India in January 1961.
+Former United States President Bill Clinton, accompanied by his family, visited Ranthambore on 24 March 2000.